slowernews/wisdom-tldr/chapters/introduction.md

 -- Rita Mae Brown*

 > *"Happiness is your default state when you remove everything." (...)
-"Money can’t make rich people happy but it can make poor people happy." (...)
 "A fit body, a calm mind, a house full of love.
-These things cannot be bought - they must be earned."
+These things cannot be bought - they must be earned." (...)
+"Money can’t make rich people happy but it can make poor people happy."
 -- Naval Ravikant*

 > *"Happiness consists in getting enough sleep.
 Just that, nothing more."
 -- Robert A. Heinlein*

+> *"Happy is he who learns to bear what he cannot change."
+-- Friedrich Schiller*

 ### How to improve somebody else happiness?